This section of the Users’ Guide covers problems which may occur with AlbumPlays:

 It is important that you don’t needlessly destroy or delete AlbumPlays’ database.

 An important way to think of it is that the AlbumPlays database contains the master copy of your play-related data.
-The answer has been exported to MediaMonkey, but none of the workings.
+The answer has been exported into MediaMonkey, but not of the detailed workings.
 If you lose the AlbumPlays database, and have no backup copy, you face having to re-seed your database from Last.fm.
-You may reseed from MediaMonkey, but you will only have a play count summary for each track, rather than record of each individual historic play for the track.
+Alternatively you may reseed from MediaMonkey, but then AlbumPlays would only have a play count summary for each track, rather than record of each individual historic play for the track.

 You should take a backup copy of the AlbumPlays and MediaMonkey databases before trying anything too bold or experimental.
 You should make sure that neither application is not running before making a backup copy of the database.
 If you are running AlbumPlays in Spy mode, you only need to close the Play Counts component of AlbumPlays.